-Specific maintenance facilities, located within the controlled area, should be

-- around a plant item or a machine tool.

-8.11.
-Whichever type of facility is provided, the following should be considered: - access control and changing rooms;Appropriate personnel protective equipment; - ventilation with discharge filters; - handling and temporary storage of solid and liquid radioactive waste; - equipment for radiation monitoring and radiation protection; - equipment for shielding and remote handling; provisions for storing radioactive items in conformity with established standards, with non-conforming items segregated from conforming items; - decontamination requirements;

-access structures and platforms, if necessary.
+- 8.9.
+It may be impracticable or impossible to decontaminate some plant items sufficiently to allow them to be maintained in the workshops for clean items.
+Specific maintenance facilities, located within the controlled area, should be provided for radioactive and contaminated plant.
+Dedicated tool stores should also be appropriate; their use should be controlled. - 8.10.
+The management at the plant should occasionally find it necessary to supplement the above permanent arrangements by a temporary facility erected around a plant item or a machine tool. - 8.11.
+Whichever type of facility is provided, the following should be considered: - access control and changing rooms; - Appropriate personnel protective equipment; - ventilation with discharge filters; - handling and temporary storage of solid and liquid radioactive waste; - equipment for radiation monitoring and radiation protection; - equipment for shielding and remote handling; - provisions for storing radioactive items in conformity with established standards, with non-conforming items segregated from conforming items; - decontamination requirements; - access structures and platforms, if necessary.